JWenham22/unit2-project/README.md

 - ⭐ Posting functionality to where users are able to post about their team or any other sports news.

 - ⭐ Messaging functionality to message other users.

+- ⭐ Some more css to make pages look a lot nicer